VennyA/crm-revops-analytics-/README.md

 - Synthetic data may not capture all real-world CRM complexities
 - 45 customer records have no plan tier — $1.4M in ARR is unattributed for
 - Health scores may be understated due to data quality issues in the metrics
-- All relationships are single-direction 1:Many.
+- All relationships are single direction 1:Many.
 Deals and customers are independent branches off leads and do not connect directly to each other.

 ## Problem Statement